The buzz around Business Agility

 My colleague and I both jumped at the opportunity and within a couple of weeks Zuzi came to talk with us at CMC.
 This inspirational talk prompted a lot of conversation within CMC on Psychological Safety and inspired me to write the article on ‘Why Psychological Safety is Important to organisational success’.
 Zuzi was also enthused after our meeting as our perspectives had also challenged and interested her.
 This collaboration then led to us being fortunate enough to work directly with Joseph on the business agility topic.
 This collaboration has enabled me to explore and extend my thinking on business agility which will no doubt continue to evolve.

-Here are three key insights that I have learnt that demonstrate how the synthesis of disparate sources of knowledge can build on one another to create something new.
+Here are three key insights into Business Agility that I have learnt, that demonstrate how the synthesis of disparate sources of knowledge can build on one another to create something new.

 Business agility is like an insurance policy – Many organisations seem to wait until they start to falter or fail before realising that their business cannot adapt to the world we now live in.
 Business agility isn’t a silver bullet to success; it is more of an insurance policy that you put in place so that when you are faced with unexpected change you already have the ability to respond and adapt accordingly.
 If you wait until you need to do it, then it is probably already too late.